 The standard answer — the one you find on Wikipedia and in most popular accounts — is that 44.1 kHz satisfies the Nyquist criterion for 20 kHz audio, and so it was chosen to preserve the full range of human hearing.
 This is true.
 It is also almost completely uninformative.
 The Nyquist criterion for 20 kHz audio requires only that the sampling rate exceed 40 kHz.
 That constraint is satisfied by 40,001 Hz as much as by 44,100 Hz.
 The specific value requires a different explanation entirely.

-That explanation involves a Sony engineer, a consumer videocassette recorder, and the accidental convergence of two television standards developed independently on different continents.
+That explanation involves Sony’s video-based PCM recorders and two closely spaced rates derived from the 625-line and 525-line television systems.
 The number 44,100 is not an optimisation.
 It is an archaeological deposit.
 And like most archaeological deposits, it is still with us long after the civilisation that created it has disappeared.

 I want to work through the physics first, because the Nyquist theorem is genuinely beautiful and is often presented in a way that obscures what it actually says.
-Then I want to show you the arithmetic that makes 44,100 inevitable given 1970s constraints — and the way NTSC and PAL, designed for completely different reasons, conspire to produce the same number.
+Then I want to show you the arithmetic that made rates near 44.1 kHz practical given 1970s constraints — and why colour NTSC does not, in fact, produce exactly the same number as PAL.
 If you enjoy “hidden mathematics in music,” you might also find it in Euclidean Rhythms, where a 2,300-year-old algorithm turns out to encode the structure of West African and Cuban percussion.

 The Nyquist–Shannon Sampling Theorem